terryweiss/ink-probe/README.md

       */
       var arr = probe.find(objectOrArray, {"name.first": "Terry", "name.last": "Flinstone"});

-Now arr contains all of the records in objectOrArray that match the query.
+Now arr contains all of the records in objectOrArray that match the query - records with both a first and last name that match
+"Terry" and "Flinstone".

       /* to update records */
       probe.update(objectOrArray, {"name.first": "Terry", "name.last": "Flinstone"}, {$set: {"name.first": "Fred"}});

 Now all records that match "Terry Flinstone" will have been updated to "Fred Flinstone".

 But wait!
 Put your checkbook away!
-You can also `findOne`, `findKeys` and check for `all` and `some` conditions.
+You can also `findOne`, `findKeys` and check for `all` and `some` conditions and a ton of other galaxy conquering goodness.
 Finally, you can also reach in directly using `get` and force an update directly on a field for a single record using `set`.
 How?
 Good question.
 See the...

 ## Documentation ##
-*ink-probe* comes with a comprehensive set of methods.
+**ink-probe** comes with a comprehensive set of methods.

 * [Supported Query Operators](http://terryweiss.github.io/ink-probe/probe.queryOperators.html)
 * [Supported Update Operators](http://terryweiss.github.io/ink-probe/probe.updateOperators.html)